Image

 Verified Content

-Posted by Emily Herr on
+Posted by Emily Herr on December 27, 2023

 Juvenile Defense Lawyer Lee’s Summit, MO

 Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-strings-attached case review.
-Our Lee’s Summit, MO lawyers will go over the specifics of your case with you and your family and provide legal guidance and the best course of action.
+Our Lee’s Summit, MO attorneys will go over the specifics of your case with you and your family and provide legal guidance and the best course of action.

 Why You Need a Juvenile Defense Lawyer in Lee’s Summit, MO

-Who is a Juvenile or an Adult Under [wdac-state-long] Law?
+Who is a Juvenile or an Adult Under Missouri Law?

 In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
-It’s crucial to note that age distinctions may vary for different circumstances under the laws of, such as:
+It’s crucial to note that age distinctions may vary for different circumstances under the laws of, including:

 • For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-• To consume or possess alcoholic beverages, an individual must be 21 years of age.
+• To possess or consume alcoholic beverages, an individual must be 21 years of age.

 • An individual must be 18 to buy a long gun, or 21 for a handgun.